khederAlkhateeb/Alumni-Network/README.md

 The full entity-relationship diagram for the schema (users, universities, faculties/majors, alumni & student profiles, connections, posts, jobs, events, mentorship programs & requests, messages, notifications) is checked into the repo root.

 > 📌 **ERD:** [ERD_Diagram.pdf](ERD_Diagram.pdf)
-> If a live, editable version is also published on dbdiagram.io, add that link here too, e.g. `https://dbdiagram.io/d/<diagram-id>`.

 </details>